P0102 Mass or Volume Air Flow Circuit low Input

 - restricted air screen before the air filter

-- improper application of aftermarket components (e.g. cold intake, modified air filter, etc.)
+- aftermarket components installed (e.g. cold intake, modified air filter)

 - wrong air flow sensor installed

-- electrical problem with the MAF sensor wiring, connector, power supply or ground.
+- electrical problem with the MAF sensor wiring or connector.

-In many GM vehicles the code P0102 is often caused by a faulty mass air flow sensor.
-The repair involves clearing the code and replacing the MAF sensor if no other problems found.
+In many GM vehicles, the code P0102 is caused by a faulty mass air flow sensor.
+The repair involves clearing the code and replacing the MAF sensor if no other problems are found.

 What needs to be checked:

 The snorkel between the mass air flow sensor and the engine intake needs to be checked for cracks, tears, loose clamps or improper connection.
 See the photo.